Tarasa24/SCS_RPC/README.md

 ## General info
 This project is simple discord rich presence for SCS software games ETS2 and ATS (possibly more in the future 🤞).

+Project is bound on json files in folder *cities*.
+Don't move individual executables / python scripts from respective folders.

 Here is quick preview:

 ![cmd_view](https://i.imgur.com/bgJTTS2.png) ![Discord Rich Presence](https://i.imgur.com/nyazDBN.png)